blazkv/cybersec-learning-journal/miscellaneous/nist-csf.md

 ## ⚠️ Challenges / Common Pitfalls

-* Treating the CSF as a checkbox compliance exercise instead of a flexible, risk-based framework that adapts to the organization’s needs.
-* Failing to clearly link CSF activities to the organization’s specific business objectives and risk appetite.
-* Neglecting continuous monitoring, regular reassessment, and updating of the cybersecurity program, resulting in outdated or ineffective controls.
-* Overlooking the importance of integrating the CSF with other regional or international standards and regulations relevant in the EU, such as GDPR or ISO 27001.
+A common challenge when using the NIST CSF is treating it as just a **checklist** for compliance instead of a **flexible framework** that should evolve with the organization’s **risks**.
+This often leads to implementing controls that don’t effectively reduce real **threats**.
+Another issue is failing to connect CSF activities directly to the organization’s **business goals** and **risk tolerance**.
+Without this link, security efforts may focus on less important areas while **critical risks** remain unaddressed.
+Many organizations also struggle with keeping their cybersecurity program **up to date** because they do not continuously **monitor** or **reassess** their controls.
+This can leave them vulnerable to new **attack methods**.
+Finally, it is important to integrate the CSF with other relevant **standards** and **regulations** such as **GDPR** or **ISO 27001**.
+Ignoring this can cause gaps in security and compliance that SOC teams must watch for.
+For junior SOC personnel, understanding these pitfalls is essential for helping maintain an effective, **risk-focused** cybersecurity program.

 ---